 "Those boys during 10 days bivouacked without drinking, without eating, without gloves, without their glacier sunglasses and they were still found alive, able to speak, to apologize for the trouble they were causing.
 It is...
 They have been abandoned... they went through hell, a true way of the cross… and it overwhelmed the whole of France and it is still as overwhelming.”

-11.4.
-Le Duf and Terray’s party nearing the Grands Mulets“The helicopter fell down”, but they understand “they fell down” i.e. the two castaways!They turn back and meet the second party which had bivouacked 200 m below and learned from Marcel Bron who had a radio link with Le Gall that it was the S58 which had crashed.
+Soon after the S58 crash, Terray and Dufourmantelle who are approaching the Grands Mulets see the Auster 5’s pilot flying slowly several times over then and shouting through his opened window: “The helicopter fell down”, but they understand “they fell down” i.e. the two castaways!They turn back and meet the second party which had bivouacked 200 m below.
+They learn from Marcel Bron who had a radio link with Le Gall that it was the S58 which "fell down".

 The Dauphiné Libéré publishes the reactions of the Chamonix guides, accusing Terray to have organized a rescue with “amateurs”, stating that the dangers were too great and that he was after personal publicity.